-- Online offerings teach integration through a variety of media.
+7. Online offerings teach integration through a variety of media.
 We have become accustomed to some pretty creative and professional online media – beautiful stock images and video, professional websites, creative YouTube shorts, a plethora of recorded talks, previously unreleased music – and the online learning environment offers these aesthetically pleasing modes of learning.
 Adam Rosenblatt, in his piece, “On Beauty and Classroom Teaching,” writes, “Connections, even quite sophisticated ones, are made through the senses and emotions, especially when they are activated by beauty.
 Whether in pocket notebooks or Instagram feeds, we can now pick and choose from various forums where we create integrative streams of images and reflective text, poetry and political argumentation.”
-We all learn differently, and online courses can offer us a smorgasbord of beautiful offerings to facilitate integration into our own understanding of ourself in the world.
+We all learn differently, and online courses can provide us with a smorgasbord of beautiful offerings to facilitate integration into our own understanding of ourself in the world.

-- Online classrooms are diverse.
+9. Online classrooms are diverse.
 We meet people from all around the world in an online classroom, people we would never have the opportunity to spend time with otherwise.

 10. Online classrooms are accessible.
 As one participant told me, being able to access online self-compassion training in her own home meant she didn’t need to navigate the difficult drive in traffic to and from a training, and she could take care of her body in whatever way she needed during class.
 This participant had painful mobility issues that made driving and sitting a challenge – attending training at home offered her “the gift of fearlessness.”

 11. (Bonus!)
 You can wear your pajamas!
 As long as your nightwear is not too revealing, tapping into your affiiative system by being as physically and emotionally comfortable as possible is the trend in online self-compassion learning!
 The association with pajamas includes feeling warm, soothed, and rested, helping us get in touch with our innate ability to feel fondly toward ourselves.